-3 – 4 Million Seniors Miss Out on This Low-Income Subsidy.
+3 – 4 Million Seniors Miss Out on the Medicare Extra Help Low-Income Subsidy.
 Are You Among Them?
+Check and see if you qualify below.

-When Dennis Carter and his wife, Linda, both 71 and living solely on their monthly Social Security payments, found they could no longer afford to pay for their medicine under Medicare Part D, they called for help, only to be turned down flat.
+Dennis Carter and his wife, Linda, both 71 are living solely on their monthly Social Security payments.
+When they found they could no longer afford to pay for their medicine under Medicare Part D, they called for help, only to be turned down flat.

 “Sorry,” said Florida’s Department of Children and Families, administrators of Medicare subsidies.
 “We offer no benefit like that.”